Data modeling

 WHERE status = 'active'

 A common misconception is that you have to write GROUP BY statements in your sql.
 Instead, use sql to define a base table and then separately define dimensions and measures.
-The semantic layer automatically generates the necessary SQL, including GROUP BY clauses, behind the scenes.
+The data modeling layer automatically generates the necessary SQL, including GROUP BY clauses, behind the scenes.

 Other Parameters